Terraced Gardens, Rivington

-Terraced Gardens of Rivington (Leverhulmes Former Gardens) is a landscaped woodland on the hillside of Rivington Pike, in Rivington Parish in the Chorley Borough of Lancashire, England, originally designed as a Garden by T.H Mawson and built as curtilage to a home of the soap magnate Viscount Leverhulme, as such the area is not part of Lever Park.
-Today the former gardens are Grade II listed and contain 11 Grade II structures.
-The design had three elements, the upper part being in the romanesque architectural style, the lower section known as the Ravine a woodland incorporated into the design with a manmade stream passing through, and a former Japanese-style garden has the remains of a manmade pond, made from Pulmonite.
-The gardens are today leased to Rivington Heritage Trust by United Utilities and are undergoing restoration and preservation.
+Terraced Gardens of Rivington (Leverhulmes Former Gardens) is a landscaped woodland on the hillside of Rivington Pike, in Rivington Parish in the Chorley Borough of Lancashire, England, originally designed as a Garden by T.H.
+Mawson and built as curtilage to a home of the soap magnate Viscount Leverhulme; as such, the area is not part of Lever Park.
+It has a Green Flag Award.
+The gardens contains and abuts the SSSI of the West Pennine Moors.
+Today the former gardens are Grade II listed and contain eleven Grade II structures.
+The original design had three elements — the upper part being in the romanesque architectural style, the lower section, known as the Ravine, was a woodland with a man-made stream, and a Japanese-style garden, with a man-made pond constructed of Pulmonite which remains today.
+The gardens are leased to Rivington Heritage Trust by United Utilities and are undergoing restoration and preservation.